 I remember four such children in assorted times and settings where my choices and behavior as a child myself were insufficient or just plain wrong.

-I may sometimes have seemed kinder, or acted more kindly—“Ray, you’re my only friend”—but I wasn’t a champion for this one boy or the others.
+I may sometimes have seemed kinder, or acted more kindly—“Ray, you’re my only friend”—but I wasn’t a champion for this boy or those others.
 Terribly, no one was.

 I remember his name, of course.
 I remember all their names.